Do you live or work in a cramped environment? You can change that. Here are five tips to unclutter and enjoy your personal space.

 - Similar items in different places – a waste of money!

-As I began packing items that no longer serve me, I started to see what I have in a new light.
+As I began packing items that no longer serve me, I started to see what I own in a new light.
 No longer would I save clothing or jewelry for a special occasion.
-I’m wearing and enjoying everything I have on a regular basis.
+I now wear and enjoy everything I have on a regular basis.
 When my time on earth is done, I will have worn and touched all that I own.

-Today, go from room to room in your home.
-Look at what you have.
+Go from room to room in your home, or start with one room such as your home office.
 What do you need, and what serves no purpose?
-Don’t wait for a catastrophic event to do this.
+Try not to wait for a catastrophic event to do this.
 The task seems daunting at first, but believe me, you’ll be happy when it’s done.
 What you end up with is:

 - More space